Almost everyone needs someone to turn to at difficult times.

 To paraphrase an old proverb: The longest journey starts with a single step.
 Because you are reading this, you have now taken that first step.
 But it is not unusual to feel nervous or even ashamed to seek help or guidance, and these feelings can become magnified when circumstances seem to be conspiring against you.
 You may even fear that you will be judged or admonished but this is not what therapy or counselling is about.
 It is about helping you gain perspective on the troublesome aspects of your life and regain control so that you can work through the issues, manage and deal with them.
 There is no doubt that if you feel the need, then you should seek out the help, and turn that first step into a journey of resolution.

-I achieved my Masters in Psychodynamic Psychotherapy and Psychoses under Diane LeFevre at Basildon Hospital and have been in clinical practice for 15 years, both in the NHS and privately.
+I achieved my Masters in Psychodynamic Psychotherapy and Psychoses under Diane LeFevre at Basildon Hospital and have been in clinical practice for over 15 years, both in the NHS and privately.

 I am BACP registered, fully insured and Recognised & Authorised by BUPA, Aviva and AXA-PPP as a Mental Health and Wellbeing Therapist.